sciencebox/cvmfs/README.md

 #### Example usage
 - Provide the configuration file `/etc/cvmfs/default.local` with relevant configuration parameters (e.g., cache size, http proxy, ...)
 - Repository-specific configuration should be provided by creating configuration files at `/etc/cvmfs/config.d/<repo_name>.local`
-- Official documentation for CVMFS client is at https://cvmfs.readthedocs.io/en/stable/cpt-configure.html
+- Official documentation for the CVMFS client is at https://cvmfs.readthedocs.io/en/stable/cpt-configure.html

 - To mount a repoitory, use the command `mount -t cvmfs <repo_name> /cvmfs/<repo_name>`.
 The folder `/cvmfs/<repo_name>` must exist and be empty;
 - Alternatively, use `/etc/fstab` to specify the repositories to be mounted (and mount them with `mount -a`.
 Example: